stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 The **Zero** (Z) flag is set by some instructions if the result of the instruction is zero (i.e., `$00`).
 For example, subtracting `$04` from `$04` equals `$00`, which would result in the Zero flag being set.

-The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled, when the flag is set, or enabled, when the flag is not set.
+The **Interrupt Disable** (I) flag indicates if maskable interrupts are disabled or enabled.
+They are disabled when the flag is set and enabled when the flag is not set.
 I cover interrupts later in this post.

 The CPU updates the **Break** (B) flag as appropriate.
 It is useful in an interrupt handler if you need to determine how an interrupt was triggered.
 It could have been by a BRK instruction or by a normal maskable interrupt.